unfoldingWord/uw-content-validation/src/core/notes-tsv7-table-check.md

-## Annotation (TSV) Table Text Check Sandbox
+## Notes (TSV) Table Text Check Sandbox

-This function checks the given block of annotation (TSV) table lines for typical formatting errors.
+This function checks the given block of note (TSV) table lines for typical formatting errors.

 It returns a list of success messages and a list of notice components.
 (There is always a priority number in the range 0..999 and the main message string, as well as other details to help locate the error as available.)